- Instructions for Form 8038 - Main Contents

 Restrictions apply to the use of qualified 501(c)(3) bonds (both hospital and nonhospital) to provide residential rental housing.
 See section 145(d).

-The issue price of bonds is generally determined under Regulations section 1.148-1(b).
+The issue price of bonds is generally determined under Regulations section 1.148-1(f).
 Thus, when issued for cash, the issue price is the first price at which a substantial amount of the bonds are sold to the public.
-To determine the issue price of an obligation issued for property, see sections 1273 and 1274 and the related regulations.
+To determine the issue price of a bond issued for property, see sections 1273 and 1274 and the related regulations.

 The issue price does not include interest from the date the bonds are dated to the date of issue.